What We Do

 Nature-Based Arts Programming

-Your Creative Daily Practice is a SEL-informed nature-based arts program designed to be adopted at any capacity in middle school classrooms, but can also be used by folks of any age.
+Your Daily Creative Practice is a SEL-informed nature-based arts program designed to be adopted at any capacity in middle school classrooms, but can also be used by folks of any age.
 Each activity is designed to bring participants into the ‘here and now’, centering mindfulness as well as creative expression around the life cycle of a tulip.

 To learn more about ways to bring YTP to your school, click here to view our Program Packages.